 To know more about the activities of RDCs, please visit the Canadian Research Data Centre Network (CRDCN) website.

 In 1998, the Canadian Initiative on Social Statistics studied the challenges facing the research community in Canada.
-One of the recommendations of the national task force ARCHIVED - report on the Advancement of Research using Social Statistics (PDF, 108.78 Ko) was the creation of research facilities to give academic researchers improved access to Statistics Canada's microdata files.
+One of the recommendations of the national task force ARCHIVED - report on the Advancement of Research using Social Statistics (PDF, 108.78 KB) was the creation of research facilities to give academic researchers improved access to Statistics Canada's microdata files.
 This access would allow researchers in the social sciences to build expertise in quantitative methodology and analysis.

 The benefits of RDCs